jasonbayton/11ty/_src/projects/managed-settings/index.md

 <a class="button" href="support/">View the docs</a>

 Alternatively, you can submit [feedback](https://docs.google.com/forms/d/e/1FAIpQLSdYQrOPM0dKwCmcSjfxgoK2rQvhQXXyw2pk9nMqYBn0F2IhRw/viewform?usp=sf_link), post to the [Discord community](https://discord.gg/YUY7jAjayr), vote on or raise a [new feature request](https://github.com/baytonorg/managed_settings_tracker), or tag me on [LinkedIn](https://linkedin.com/in/jasonbayton).

+I can also offer additional priority support for an annual recurring fee, offering faster and more in-depth support, with additional discounts on my [consultancy rate](/support).
+Details can be found [here](pricing).